zuplo/docs/docs/articles/monetization.md

 ## Payments

 Zuplo uses [Stripe](https://stripe.com) as the billing and payments processor.
 You will need to create a Stripe account to use Zuplo's monetization features.
+If Stripe does not support your country or currency, please
+[contact us](https://discord.zuplo.com) and we will work with you to find a solution.

 :::note